10 Positive Co-Parenting Tips

 - Highlight your co-parent’s good points in your children’s presence.
 “Your dad is great at coaching your soccer team, isn’t he?” or “Your mom takes such beautiful photos of you guys!” are easy ways to show your children that despite your separation, you can still see the valuable things that your co-parent brings to the family.
 This makes the children feel safe, and feel like they too can freely speak well of the parent that isn’t present and not hurt your feelings.

 - Practice empathy.
 In the early days of divorce, it will be hard to be empathetic towards your co-parent.
 So direct your empathy towards your children.
 Before you act, ask yourself how your children will perceive things.
 Are you about to call up your co-parent to vent about the late child-support payment?
 Imagine you are your child, listening to that conversation.
-Imagining their reaction to being a witness to this type of disagreement will be enough to help stop you from making that call, and communicate what you need to using other means that shield your children from any conflict that may ensue.
+Imagining their reaction to being a witness to this type of disagreement will be enough to help stop you from making that call, and communicate what you need by using other means that shield your children from any conflict that may ensue.

 - Be the parent your children need you to be.
 As you move through this challenging time in your life, take a few minutes each day for self-care.
 This can be in the form of positive self-talk or something concrete, like exercising or a massage.
 Anything that reminds you that you are a valuable person and a good parent, even if the family dynamic is now changing.
 It is good for your children to see you doing a small thing for yourself, especially as self-care will allow you to continue to engage healthfully with them.